Important: E-money users in Japan should go to this article on how to make contactless payments or pay for transit.

-You can use your phone to pay for goods or services you buy in stores with Google Pay.
+You can use your phone to pay for goods or services with Google Pay.

 Where you can use Google Pay